 Travel team coaches go through an interview process after they submit their application indicating interest to coach a travel team.
 The board of directors interviews and selects the travel coaches.

-Selected travel coaches hold tryouts typically in June to select players for their teams.
+Selected travel coaches hold tryouts typically in May/June to select players for their teams.